History of the National Hockey League (1942–1967)

 The NHL continued to develop throughout the era.
 In 1943, in an attempt to 'open up' the game, the league introduced the centre-ice red line allowing players for the first time to pass out of their defensive zone.
 In 1959, Jacques Plante became the first goaltender to regularly wear a face mask for protection.
 Off the ice, the business of hockey was changing as well.
 The first amateur draft was held in 1963 as part of efforts to balance talent distribution within the league.
-The National Hockey League Players Association was formed in 1967, ten years after Ted Lindsay's attempts at unionization failed.
+The National Hockey League Players' Association was formed in 1967, ten years after Ted Lindsay's attempts at unionization failed.

 Background

 In the 1930s and early 1940s, both the Great Depression and World War II were detrimental to the NHL.
 Although the league peaked at ten teams between 1926 and 1931, financial pressures led to the demise of several of these.
 In 1930, the Pittsburgh Pirates relocated to become the Philadelphia Quakers before folding in 1931.
 In 1934, the Ottawa Senators became the St. Louis Eagles, and likewise ceased operations after one year in their new market.
 The Montreal Maroons suspended operations in 1937 as the Montreal market was unable to support two teams.
 The New York Americans, renamed the Brooklyn Americans, suspended operations in 1942, citing financial difficulty, and a lack of players due to the war.
 By the 1942–43 season, the league was reduced to six teams.
-Those six teams are now known, somewhat misleadingly, as the "Original Six."
-There was no more expansion or contraction until 1967.
+Those six teams are now known, somewhat misleadingly, as the "Original Six".
+There would be no more expansion or contraction until 1967.

 There was also change at the top; in February 1943, league President Frank Calder collapsed during a meeting, dying shortly after.
 After receiving assurances from the league the Brooklyn franchise he operated would resume play after the war, Red Dutton agreed to take over as president.
 When the other team owners reneged on this promise in 1946, Dutton resigned as league president.
 In 1946, with Dutton's recommendation, Clarence Campbell was named president of the NHL.
 Campbell remained until retirement in 1977.
 Campbell's tenure matched the league's stability.
 For the first 21 years of his presidency, the same six teams competed for the Stanley Cup; that period has been called the "golden age of hockey".
 The NHL featured increasingly intense rivalries coupled with rule innovations that opened up the game.